Code of practice

 - We should protect our users’ privacy and ensure our code is secure.

-- Projects should have continuous integration and testing with Travis or other appropriate tools
+- Projects should have continuous integration and testing with appropriate tools

-- Projects should make use of Requires.io or other appropriate tools to ensure that dependencies are updated when possible.
+- Projects should make use of appropriate tools to ensure that dependencies are updated when possible.

-- Repositories should contain protected master and dev/develop branches.
+- Repositories should contain protected main and develop branches.

 - Bug fixes and feature work should be branched off from the dev branch.